25 Landmarks in San Antonio, TX, to Visit

 Today, it features stone arch bridges, a pagoda, and a waterfall, all of which is surrounded by beautiful Japanese plants.
 The site has also been approved as a Texas Civil Engineering Landmark, a Registered Texas Historic Landmark, and was listed on the National Register of Historic Places in 2004.

-☂️ Visit the Japanese Tea Garden on a tour
+☂️ Visit the Japanese Tea Garden with a tour

 Casa Navarro State Historic Site